mattdelhey/mattdelhey.github.io/_posts/2013-07-15-a-more-concrete-derrida.md

 > How would you justify your presence here speaking one particular language, rather than there
 > speaking to others in another language?
 And yet we also do our duty by behaving thus.
 > There is no language, no reason, no generality or mediation to justify this ultimate
-> responsibility which leads me to absolute sacrifice."
+> responsibility which leads me to absolute sacrifice.

 I love the line here about cats.
 I don't think this is a new thought regarding pets, but it's well formulated.
 How do I justify picking one dog from the pet store over any of the others available?
 What about of all the dogs available in the world?
 All animals together?
 But the love I have for my dog isn't bunk, it's as real, important, and normative as anything else in my life.
 I think this is what Derrida is trying to say, that we can't justify these important aspects of our lives in terms of absolute responsibility (e.g. in the fashion of the moralists).
 Paradoxically, a fully rationalized or public account of responsibility cannot meet the call of responsibility.
 And so I suppose this is what Derrida means when he goes on and on about absolute sacrifice, that it is the absolute sacrifice of such an account of responsibility, of generalizable singularity (ethics) in this sense.